SebStohn/SebStohn.github.io/databases.md

 <img src="./assets/images/3.2.png" style="width: 650px;" alt="Figure 2">

 The pie graph (pictured above) displays the number of national parks by state while the geolocation map centers on the selected park.
 The data frame also supports table sorting and functional hyperlinks.
-The MongoDB database is also populated with records (pictured below) for all 63 U.S. national parks.
+The MongoDB database was also populated with records (pictured below) for all 63 U.S. national parks.

 <img src="./assets/images/3.3.png" style="width: 650px;" alt="Figure 3">